kqarlos/memory-game/README.md

 # Memory Game

 Choose a game theme and start playing.
 Only click each image once.
-Click twice and it's game over
+Click twice and it's game over.

 ## Site Pictures